 The transmission should be drained and refilled with new fluid according to the time and distance recommendations in the maintenance schedule.

 Brake and Clutch Fluid

 Check the fluid level in the reservoirs monthly.
-There are one or two reservoirs, depending on model.
+There are up to two reservoirs, depending on the model.
 They are:

 - Brake fluid reservoir (all models) - Clutch fluid reservoir (manual transmission only)